subbyte/recliner/README.md

 4. rerun recliner with tuned parameters.

-5. when you are satisfied with the recognition results, run `./recliner --outputwidth=1920 --outputheight=1080 SDIR DDIR` to output to fullHD photos.
+5. when you are satisfied, run `./recliner --outputwidth=1920 --outputheight=1080 SDIR DDIR` to output to fullHD photos.
 If the Sun/Moon is too large, run with `--outputresize=0.5`.

 [eg1]: figures/01.png
 [eg2]: figures/02.png